Does Sunscreen Prevent Tanning?

 • Promotes an even skin tone

+Thought sunscreen was only necessary outside?
+When we say every day, we mean it.
 UV rays can easily penetrate glass and clouds.
-So even if you spend a cloudy day inside, there’s still a risk of sun damage.
-Summer or winter, rain or shine, inside or outside—you should always wear sunscreen.
+Even if you spend a cloudy day inside, there’s still a risk of sun damage, especially if you’re someone who works in front of a window.
+In summer or winter, rain or shine, inside or outside, you should always wear sunscreen.

 Tanning and skin damage facts